lspope/dsc-phase-2-project-online/README.md

 # Introduction

-The goal of this project is to predict housing prices in King County, a county in Washington state.
+The goal of this project is to answer questions about housing in King County, a county in Washington state.
+The main question to answer is can we predict housing prices in King County using the given dataset.
 I used multiple linear regression modeling to perform analysis on the provided dataset, kc_house_data.csv.
 I specifically wanted to explore X, Y, and Z.

 # Data Description